 Students applying to the Early Care and Education associate degree program must supply the following documentation before registering for courses:

 - An official copy of high school transcripts or Graduate Equivalency Diploma (GED) transcripts.
 A certificate of completion will not be accepted as a substitute for a high school diploma or GED.

-- All candidates for the ECE associate degree program must take the COMPASS/ASSET placement evaluation unless they have official college transcripts with a “C” or better in MAT 110 – College Algebra or MAT 120 – Probability and Statistics and ENG 101 – English Composition I.
+- All candidates for the ECE associate degree program must take the Accuplacer placement evaluation unless they have official college transcripts with a “C” or better in MAT 110 – College Algebra or MAT 120 – Probability and Statistics and ENG 101 – English Composition I.